luisbs/obsidian-attachments-cache/README.md

 ## Summary

-This plugin for Obsidian stores attachments (currently only images) locally inside the vault.
+This plugin for Obsidian, stores remote attachments (currently only images) locally inside the vault.

-The note is **NOT** modified, that way if the note content is exported any URL present still works outside the vault.
+The note is **NOT** modified, this way even outside of the vault the attachments keep working with the remotes URL.

 When the attachment is rendered in a note, the local version is used instead of the remote working as a local cache.

-> The cached images can be deleted any time to free up disk space.
+> The cached attachments can be deleted any time to free up disk space.

 In detail, during the Obsidian render process, when an `img` is found: